willekenselise/angular-finwise/README.md

     }
 };
 ```
-5. Save the file and run your Angular ap
+6. Save the file and run your Angular app

 ## Usage